bounswe/bounswe2023group7/Final Delivarables/UseAndMaintanence.md

 ### Deployed Version of frontend
-Go to our [website link](http://51.20.170.143:3000/) which we also shared via Discord channel of the course.
+Go to our website link which we also shared via Discord channel of the course and submitted through moodle.

 ## How to run mobile app?
-- You can download APK version of the app from [here](https://drive.google.com/file/d/1h2x1MLO_yyUC1Tq7dmDcOutZYBKyXXKt/view?usp=sharing) and directly run it in your Android device.
+- You can download APK version of the app from the link provided in the submitted version of this file and directly run it in your Android device.
 - If you want to use an emulator to open the application:
   - You can download an Android emulator with Android Studio through [this link](https://developer.android.com/studio?hl=tr).
   - Then you can easily run the application on Android Studio following [this guide](https://www.geeksforgeeks.org/how-to-import-existing-flutter-project-in-android-studio/).